blakechancellor/Altered-oligodendroglia-and-astroglia-in-chronic-traumatic-encephalopathy/README.md

 i.e., sequencing reads to count matrices, was performed following the "Pipeline for processing inDrops sequencing data" (https://github.com/indrops/indrops).

-Table of Contents for main_script;
+Table of Contents for main_script:

 Lines 1-275: Reads inDrops matrices into R and prepare them for Seurat.

 Lines 276-315: Builds Seurat objects for Control and CTE, then creates an integrated Seurat object.